 Property and equipment is recorded at cost.
-Depreciation is provided on the straight-line method at rates based on the estimated useful lives of the individual assets or classes of assets as follows:
+Depreciation is provided using the straight-line method at rates based on the estimated useful lives of the individual assets or classes of assets as follows:

-Furniture and equipment 3-5 Years Leasehold improvements Lesser of life of lease or useful life of asset Property and equipment under capital leases Lesser of life of lease or useful life of asset
+Furniture and equipment Leasehold improvements Property and equipment under finance leases 3-5 Years Lesser of life of lease or useful life of asset Lesser of life of lease or useful life of asset

 Leased property meeting certain criteria is capitalized at the present value of the related minimum lease payments.
-Amortization of property and equipment under capital leases is computed on the straight-line method over the lesser of the term of the related lease and the useful life of the related asset.
+Amortization of property and equipment under finance leases is computed on the straight-line method over the lesser of the term of the related lease and the useful life of the related asset.

-Upon sale or retirement of property and equipment, the costs and related accumulated depreciation are eliminated from the accounts, and any gain or loss on such disposition is reflected in the consolidated statements of operations.
-For the years ended December 31, 2018, 2017, and 2016, such amounts are negligible.
+Upon sale or retirement of property and equipment, the costs and related accumulated depreciation are eliminated from the accounts and any gain or loss on such disposition is reflected in the consolidated statements of operations.
+For the years ended December 31, 2019, 2018, and 2017, such amounts are negligible.
 Expenditures for repairs and maintenance are charged to operations as incurred.